Albrodmar/Ironhack-Final-Project/README.md

 ## Clustering a B2B Client Database ##

 On B2B besides the **direct commercial relationship**, valueable information can be obtained using VAT numbers.
-	..* Current status of the company
+⋅⋅* Current status of the company.
-	..* Declared main activity of the company
+⋅⋅* Declared main activity of the company.
-	..* Location
+⋅⋅* Location.
-	..* Company P&L
+⋅⋅* Company P&L.

 This information could be helpful to:
 Develop a look-alike process to obtain new clients